EatMoreChicken/ta-crontoolkit/README.md

     - [ ] Inputs for toggling enabled searches, setting a cron trigger limit, choosing a relative end date/start date, and a field for entering saved search names with wildcard support.
     - [ ] A timeline panel displaying a visual representation of when the specified saved searches are scheduled to trigger.
     - [ ] Panel will specific times sorted with the highest number of triggers on a timeslot at the top.
-- [ ] **Cron Toolkit - Scheduled Search Analysis - Individual**: A dashboard with panels to pull specific infomration from a saved search to see more details.
+- [ ] **Cron Toolkit - Scheduled Search Analysis - Individual**: A dashboard with panels to pull specific information from a saved search to see more details.
     - [ ] Input to select a saved search and the cron from the saved search (also allows for custom cron schdule input to test).
     - [ ] Timeline with past triggers and the estimated triggers into the future.
     - [ ] KPIs: Expected triggers in the specified times, how many overlaps with other scheduled searches.